nxt-insurance/nxt_state_machine/README.md

     => This might be super flexible as we could apply these in amend / reset mode => Probably would be best to have :amend_configuration and :reset_configuration methods on the state_machine
 - Reevaluate the return value of the transition?
 What would you expect?
-- Write implementations for Hash, AttrAccessor
+- Test implementations for Hash, AttrAccessor

 ```ruby
 class ArticleWorkflow